DaisukeSK/E-Commerce/README.md

 ## Run the Project

-Go to frontend directory, and run:
+Go to frontend directory, and run

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+and open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Project Description

 This is a sample e-commerce app width basic functionalities of EC websites such as<br/>

-- creating a user account,
+- creating a user account
-- searching products,
+- searching products
-- adding to shopping-cart,
+- adding to shopping-cart
-- adding to favorite,
+- adding to favorite
-- purchase,
+- purchase
 - referring purchase history

   and so on.